raspberrypilearning/boat-race/en/step_7.md

 --- task ---

 Test your game again.
-You should now have a spinning gate that you need to stir your boat around.
+You should now have a spinning gate that you need to steer your boat around.

  ![screenshot](images/boat-gate-test.png)